 Coursework improves your knowledge and understanding of how food is produced.
 It also gives you the flexibility to tailor the program to complement your major.

 Dr. Keith Harris certifies students’ completion of the food science minor before graduation.
 You must submit certification no later than the registration period for your final semester.
 You must complete the minor no later than the semester you expect to graduate from your degree program.Undergraduate Requirements and Coursework Graduate Requirements and Coursework

 The food safety minor is only available for graduate students.
 It focuses on knowledge of the food safety continuum from pre-and post-harvest to public health and ethics.
 You will receive training in microbiology, epidemiology, quantitative risk assessment, environmental health practices, and social sciences.
 Students in a master’s program or doctoral program must have all ten credits from the core courses to earn the food safety minor.

 Contact Dr. Fernanda Santos for more information.Graduate Requirements and Coursework

 Food Safety Certificate

-The Food Safety Manager Certification program provides individuals with skills and knowledge of food safety, quality control, and operations management concepts useful throughout the food manufacturing supply chain.
-It is available through distance education to non-degree seeking students and both undergraduate and graduate students at NC State University.
+The Food Safety and Quality Management certification program provides individuals with skills and knowledge of food safety, quality control, and operations management concepts useful throughout the food manufacturing supply chain.
+It is available through distance education to non-degree-seeking students and both undergraduate and graduate students at NC State University.